 In St. Petersburg, the metro was opened in 1955 with 7 stations.
 Today, it has 133km and almost 70 stations and it is one of the deepest underground in the world (serious, some of the stations you feel like you descend eternally on the escalator).
 The Admiralteyskaya for instance is 86 meters deep.

-Ok, enough fooling around and lets get down to it: the Russian metro stations you need to know
+The Russian metro stations you need to know

 Up until recently, it was not allowed to take photos inside the stations for security measures, therefore most of the pictures on this post are not from us.